More Common Obstacles

 Another example:

 Jane awoke in a haze, lying on a bare cot in a small, unfamiliar gray room.
-She found herself unable to remember how she’d gotten here—nor much of anything of the last 48 hours, her recent memories vague, her thoughts fragmented.
-Attempting to move her arms, Jane discovered that her wrists were bound to the cot with thick leather ties.
+She could not remember how she’d gotten here—nor much of anything else of the last 24 hours.
+Abstract thoughts dizzied her brain.
+Attempting to move her arms, she discovered her wrists bound to the cot with thick leather belts.

 Shaking her head, she felt a sharp stab of pain.
 A concussion, perhaps.
 Had she been knocked unconscious?
 Jane couldn’t remember.
 For a long moment she remained still, quiet, warily inspecting her surroundings.
 A single, wooden door stood across the room.
 Closed and presumably locked.
 To her left, Jane observed a solitary window.
 Worn, muslin curtains swayed in a light breeze, the widow open, revealing a faint hint of rosemary and sage.
 Lifting her head, Jane glimpsed little more than a cloudless blue sky outside, and the hazy peak of a single, treeless mountain far in the distance.